 Social media is more than a traffic and engagement driver.
 It’s also one of the best ways to sell more products and increase sales.

-But to do that, you need a holistic solution.
-Rather than focusing on one-off tactics, you strategically align your sales and marketing efforts.
+To do that, you need a comprehensive solution.
+Instead of one-off tactics, you align sales with marketing goals.

 And that’s what I talk about in episode 20 of the Brand Authority Podcast.

-Listen in as I share a few ways you can use social media to sell more products, generate revenue, and create a consistent stream of income.
+Listen in as I share a few ways to use social media to sell more products.
+Plus, learn how to turn that momentum into a revenue-generating snowball effect.

 How to Use Social Media to Sell More Products